spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitor_vms_snmp_default/README.md

 * vfs.file.exists[path,include,exclude]: Returns 1 if the file exists and 0 if it doesn't

-* vfs.file.size[path,mode]: eturns the file size in bytes or the number of lines.
+🔵 vfs.file.size[path,mode]: Returns the file size in bytes or the number of lines.

 * vfs.file.size[C:\Program Files\GrafanaLabs\grafana\data\log\grafana.log,bytes]